【For High School Teachers】”The 11th Kyoto High School Teacher Exchange Meeting” October 16 (Sat) Call for Participants

 *For details of each group’s schedule, please check the schedule ≫ of the day ≪ below.

-IELTS Pre-Test Application Form for Students Closed
+IELTS Pre-Test Application Form for Students [Application has been closed]

 cost free